Dravitar/764361/README.md

 :-------------------------:|:-------------------------:
 ![](https://github.com/Dravitar/764361/blob/main/images/Target%20distribution.png)  |  ![](https://github.com/Dravitar/764361/blob/main/images/Class_boxplots.png)

 From this, we were able to identify two important characteristics of our data.
 To begin with, there is a sharp division between the price of tickets in economy class and business class.
 This is justified as higher classes include more benefits and require more expensive tickets.
 Moreover, we can clearly see from the image how the Price variable is not normally distributed.
 This makes the dataset imbalanced, and increases the probability of business class tickets being underepresented in our model.
-Therfore, we will have to take this into consideration before running our models.t riables.
+Therfore, we will have to take this into consideration before running our models.

 *Fig 4*: Distribution of days left data|*Fig 5*: Distribution of flight duration data :-------------------------:|:-------------------------: